 MARA Program Advisory Committee

-The Program Advisory Committee for MARA is comprised of six leading professionals in the fields of Archives, Records Management, and Information Governance.
+The Program Advisory Committee for MARA is comprised of five leading professionals in the fields of Archives, Records Management, and Information Governance.
 The Committee works with MARA faculty regarding curricular issues to ensure that the program remains up-to-date with current professional developments.

 State Archivist and Director, Vermont State Archives and Records Administration